-

 AUD COT (Commitments of Traders):

-So they mainly have a bearish view on this asset and sold AUD for lower prices in long-term.
+So they mainly have a bullish view on this asset and bought AUD for higher prices in long-term.

 CHF COT (Commitments of Traders):